 The first talkie of the Punjab was Heer Ranjha and it came within a year and a half of Alam Ara.
 It was produced under the banner of a newly-formed studio called Play Art Photo Tone, owned by Hakim Ram Parshad, the proprietor of the Capital Theatre (later Ranjit Cinema) in Lahore.
 Kardar directed the film in the Urdu language, casting Anwera Begum and Rafiq Ghaznavi (the flamboyant actor and music composer) in the main lead, with M. Ismail, Lala Yakub, and Walayat Begum also in the cast.
 The heroine and hero got married and are the maternal grandparents of Salma Agha, the glamorous singer-actress who achieved the distinction of acting in both Indian and Pakistani films during the late eighties.

-Balo, who acted in Heer Sial (1938) was the mother
+Balo, who acted in Heer Sial (1938) was the mother of Pakistan's first superstar actress Sabiha Khanum. |

 The story of Heer Ranjha was written by Syed Abid Ali Abid and the screenplay by M. Sadiq.
 The film was major box-office hit and Kardar’s fame reached Calcutta, his next destination.
 Other notables in the field were Seth Hari Ram who founded the Punjab Art Studios to produce Abla and Falcon under the direction of Ramgopal Kirpalani.
 Elephanta Movietone was set up as production unit in the Capital cinema building by film journalist B.R.
 Oberoi to produce Pavitar Nartiki.
 Daily Milap’s editor Lala Nanak Chand set up the Ravi Talkies to produce Paap Ki Nagri.
 It was during this period that Sant Nagar’s Jaswant Singh purchased land from landlord Fida Husain to set up a studio on the banks of the Lahore canal.
 This was named Northern India Studios which later came to be known as Punjab Studio.
 The first film produced here was R.L.
 Shori’s Radhe Shyam, which Shori directed with the help of A.P.
 Kapoor in 1932.